What is a Gastric Bypass?

 Often viewed as the “gold standard” operation, a gastric bypass is the procedure that many patients opt for if:

-- they have failed to get a good result from previous weight loss surgery
+- they have failed to get a good result from previous bariatric loss surgery

 - they have bad diabetes or reflux

 - they are wanting to maximise their chances of the greatest amount of weight loss for the greatest period

 Gastric bypass surgery involves the stomach being bypassed so that food eaten goes into a small gastric pouch and then into the small bowel for digestion.
 The procedure is generally performed with keyhole surgery, leak rates and major complications are less than 0.5% in our hands.
 A gastric bypass is anatomically reversible.

 Gastric Bypass surgery works by ‘bypassing’ the stomach so that food eaten goes into a small gastric pouch and then into the small bowel for digestion.
 Malabsorption of calories does not occur, rather the operation works by making it easy for patients to drastically cut down their food intake.